arengu/arengu.github.io/docs/product/flows/actions.md

 It pauses the execution during a determined amount of time to resume it later in the same state.
 This action is not compatible with [Synchronous](/product/flows/types#synchronous-flows) flows.

-#### Return response
+For instance, you can send a welcome email after a user signs up, and add a certain delay so it is not sent immediately.

+#### Go to the next step

+In multi-step forms, this action continues form navigation to the upcoming step in a consecutive order.

+#### Jump to a form step

+In multi-step forms, this action skips following steps, to jump to a step of your choice, skipping the unnecessary steps in between.

+#### Show error message

-It builds the response object based on the provided data and terminates the current execution.
-This action is not compatible with [Asynchronous](/product/flows/types#asynchronous-flows) flows because they cannot return anything to the requester.
+It builds a response object based on the provided data and terminates the current execution with a personalized error message.

+#### Submit form

+This final action executes the submission of the form and displays a personalized success message.
+When this action is executed, __any before-submission flow will not be executed__.

 ### HTTP